Sex hormone-binding globulin (SHBG) is a protein produced mainly in the liver. It binds certain hormones, including:

 Take certain oral contraceptives

-According to a meta-analysis of women with PCOS, SHBG levels increased after a year of treatment with combined oral contraceptives.
+According to a meta-analysis of women with PCOS, SHBG levels increased after three months to one year of treatment with certain combined oral contraceptives.

 Increase fiber and decrease sugar in your diet